jgombero/lighthouse-web-notes/README.md

 ## Summary

-This reposity contains all of the notes taken by [Josh Gomberoff](https://github.com/jgombero) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.
+This repository contains all of the notes taken by [Josh Gomberoff](https://github.com/jgombero) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.